 The SSH with the Add Profile window appears.

-The ACS prompt acs/admin# appears.
-You can now enter ACS CLI commands.
+The Cisco NCS prompt ncs/admin# appears.
+You can now enter Cisco NCS CLI commands.

 Opening the CLI Using a Local PC

-If you need to configure ACS locally (without connecting to a wired LAN), you can connect a PC to the CSACS-1121 appliance’s console port (see Figure 2-1) by using a null-modem cable.
+If you need to configure NCS locally (without connecting to a wired LAN), you can connect a PC to the console port on the Cisco NCS appliance by using a null-modem cable.

-The serial console connector (port) provides access to the CLI locally by connecting a terminal—a PC running terminal-emulation software or an ASCII terminal—to the console port.
+The serial console connector (port) provides access to the CLI locally by connecting a terminal to the console port.
+The terminal is a PC running terminal-emulation software or an ASCII terminal.
 The console port (EIA/TIA-232 asynchronous) requires only a null-modem cable.

 To connect a PC running terminal-emulation software to the console port, use a DB-9 female to DB-9 female null-modem cable.

 To connect an ASCII terminal to the console port, use a DB-9 female to DB-25 male straight-through cable with a DB-25 female to DB-25 female gender changer.

 The default parameters for the console port are 9600 baud, 8 data bits, no parity, 1 stop bit, and no hardware flow control.

 Note If you are using a Cisco switch on the other side of the connection, set the switchport to duplex auto, speed auto (the default).